Interviewed by Elliott Hulse

 By On February 17, 2010 3 Comments

-Yesterday we sent an email out about Roman’s Final Phase Fat Loss program and got bombarded with questions.
+Yesterday I sent an email out about Roman’s Final Phase Fat Loss program and got bombarded with questions.

 The best way to get them all answered was to get John “Roman” Romaniello on the phone for an exclusive interview.